BowerShi/two-scale/README.md

 \end{cases}
 $$

-where $ \Omega $ is a uniformly convex domain and $f \geq 0$ and $g$ are uniformly continuous functions.
+where $\Omega$ is a uniformly convex domain and $f\geq 0$ and $g$ are uniformly continuous functions.
 We seek a convex solution $u$, which is critical for the upper equation to be elliptic and have a unique viscosity solution.

 If we rewrite the determinant of $D^2u$ into